 Maria Pilar Lorenzo is fascinated with examining issues relating to higher education regionalization, governance, and social (in)equity.
-Her current (doctoral) research project seeks to flash out the interplay of the Association of the Southeast Asian Nations and Philippine higher education by probing into the higher education policies and practices situated at regional, national and institutional levels.
+Her current (doctoral) research project seeks to scrutinize higher education regional mechanisms in Southeast Asia.
 Recently, she formed part of a research team that provided strategic advice to the Philippine Education and Local Government sectors concerning the National Rightsizing Program.
 She also co-supervised a study on government innovations funded by the Local Government Academy and served as the Copy Editor of the latest Rapid Field Appraisal on Philippine Decentralization, Democratization and Development published by the Philippine Society for Public Administration and the United Nations Development Programme.
-Her research outputs have been published by Springer, Cham, Center for Local and Regional Governance, Palgrave Macmillan, Graz University Press, UN Office at Geneva, among others.
+Her research outputs have been published by Globalisation, Societies and Education, Springer, Palgrave Macmillan, Graz University Press, World Scientific, UN Office at Geneva, among others.
 She has also tried contributing to the public discourse through her think pieces posted in various outlets like Channel NewsAsia, East Asia Forum, Eastern Focus Quarterly, Modern Diplomacy, Development Policy Centre, Conflict, Peace and Democracy Policy Blog, Shabka, Bookbed, and World Youth Alliance.

-Prior to pursuing graduate studies, Maria Pilar Lorenzo was a development professional and an educator whose work experience focused on managing technical-vocational schools for students from the marginalized sector and on providing holistic learning to young people so that they could be agents for social transformation.
+Prior to pursuing graduate studies, she was a development professional and an educator whose work experience focused on managing technical-vocational schools for students from the marginalized sector and on providing holistic learning to young people so that they could be agents for social transformation.
 She is a licensed professional teacher through the Philippine Civil Service Commission’s Licensure for Teachers and a certified trainer through Asian Development Bank’s JobStart Life Skills Trainer’s Program and German-Philippine Chamber of Commerce and Industry’s Certification on Train the Trainer.
 For five years, she also voluntarily carried out one-on-one career coaching to students and gave weekly lectures on themes relating to leadership and character formation.
-In her spare time, she likes to read, write, observe, walk around, play music, make art, converse with different sorts of people, explore the variegated beauty of the world, and participate in outreach activities.
+In her spare time, she likes to read, write, observe, walk around, play music, make art, converse with different sorts of people, explore the variegated beauty of the world, and participate in outreach and community activities.

 ABOUT THIS SITE